chmartin/chmartin.github.io/_posts/2019-03-25-EPL-NN-to-Predict-Goals.md

 ## Feature preparation

 Before doing any statistical analysis on this data we should split it into our training and test sets.
-We will perform all of our operations on the training set, and then use the test set to measure the performance. (_This stops us from overfitting or biasing our data with our procedure._) I chose to use 20% of the data for testing, leaving 440(230) players for season 4(6) training. (_I payed around with this fraction a bit, and this left a good fraction to work with while still being a reliable test set._)
+We will perform all of our operations on the training set, and then use the test set to measure the performance. (_This stops us from overfitting or biasing our data with our procedure._) I chose to use 20% of the data for testing, leaving 440(230) players for season 4(6) training. (_I played around with this fraction a bit, and this left a good fraction to work with while still being a reliable test set._)

 The next step is to normalize/scale the data.
 In one sentence, this is needed so that the learning algorithm can take even steps in all directions as it is searching for the optimal fit rather than having one feature stretched with respect to another.